On the abstract elementary class of acts with embeddings: Introduction

 \section{Introduction}

 Abstract elementary classes (AECs for short) constitute a model-theoretic framework introduced by Shelah \cite{sh88} to study classes of structures which are not first-order axiomatizable.
 The framework has been significantly developed in the past few decades, see for example \cite{grossberg2002}, \cite{shelahaecbook}, \cite{baldwinbook09}, \cite{bova-tame}.
 For many years, the focus was solely on developing the abstract theory but recently there has been a push toward finding interactions and applications of the framework to algebra.
 More precisely, a very fruitful interaction between AECs and module theory has been uncovered, see for example \cite{m3}, \cite{m4}, \cite{mj}, \cite{satr-24}, \cite{mlim}, and \cite{bon-mod}.
 The objective of this paper is to determine if such interactions can occur outside of module theory.
+In particular, if they occur with semigroup theory.

 This paper focuses on studying the class of acts with embeddings as an abstract elementary class.
 Acts (also known as polygons or $G$-sets) were first introduced in their modern form in the sixties \cite{hoe1}.
 An $S$-act is a $G$-set where $S$ is only assumed to be a monoid instead of a group.
-Their theory has developed into a mature theory as witness by \cite{kkm}.
+Their theory has developed into a mature theory as witnessed by \cite{kkm}.

 One of the main goals of model theory, and the theory of AECs specifically, is to study dividing lines \cite{sh-div}.
 A dividing line is a property such that the classes satisfying such a property have some nice behavior while those not satisfying it have a bad one.
 In this paper, we focus on studying two key dividing lines: stability (see Definition \ref{def-sta}) and superstability (see Definition \ref{def-sup}).
 They were first introduced in the context of first-order model theory by Shelah in the sixties \cite{sh1} and later in the context of AECs by Shelah in the nineties \cite{sh394} (see also \cite{tamenessone} for stability and \cite{grva} for superstability in the context of AECs).